 Revenue Recognition: The Company sells products wholesale to retailers and distributors and retail direct to the consumer through Company-operated outlet stores, catalog and Internet operations.
 Wholesale sales are recognized when title passes to and the risks and rewards of ownership have transferred to the customer.
-Outlet store sales are recognized upon receipt by the customer.
+Outlet store sales are recognized at the time of sale, while catalog and Internet sales are recognized upon receipt by the customer.
 Shipping and handling fees that are billed to customers in sales transactions are recorded in net sales.
 Included in net sales for year ended December 31, 2005 is shipping and handling fee income of approximately \$3.2 million.
-The Company did not recognize any shipping and handling fee income for the years ended December 31, 2003.
+The Company did not recognize any shipping and handling fee income for the years ended December 31, 2004 and 2003.